COVID-19: Scenarios to think the unthinkable and prepare for the uncertain...

 The nature of global coordination; "slow and inadequate" vs. "fast and efficient"

-The nature of public response; "panicked" vs. "disciplined"
+The nature of public response; "ill-disciplined" vs. "disciplined"

 Global coordination: What might impact how governments, agencies and healthcare authorities respond?